HADAS496/comics-and-Reaganomics-/index.md

  {% include figure.html
   class="left"
   width="60%"
-  caption="The “Lavender Wheel” was an exhibit that psychiatry professor George Raines used to teach at Georgetown University.
-He submitted it to the Congress during 1950's Comittee dedicated to the investigation of "homosexuals and other moral perverts” in government instiutions (Records of the U.S. Senate, RG 46)." image-path="scrollstory\images\for my project\lavender-wheel-l.jpg"
+  caption="The “Lavender Wheel” was an exhibit that psychiatry professor George Raines used to teach at Georgetown University during these years.
+He submitted it to the Congress during in the 1951 Hoey Comittee that was dedicated to the investigation of homosexualsin  government instiutions (Records of the U.S. Senate, RG 46)." image-path="scrollstory/images/for my project/lavender-wheel-l.jpg"
   %}

 ### Turns out that plot twists weren't just the realm of DC Comics—politicians were crafting their own high-stakes dramas too.
  Take Senator Joseph McCarthy, for instance.
 In the early years of the Cold War, he spearheaded a gripping "witch hunt" that could give Batman's rogues gallery a run for their money.
 His mission?
 To sniff out alleged communist subversives like a bloodhound on a scent trail, all while leaving behind a legacy that would haunt the nation long after the 1950s faded into history.
 “Communist subversives” ended up being a catch-all label that included a unique group: homosexuals.